 This course explores the regional literature, history and cultures of the American South.
-Texts cover a wide variety of themes, literary techniques, authors, and topics.
+Texts cover a wide variety of themes, literary techniques, authors, and periods, showing literary developments through representative authors and works.
+Texts may be selected on the basis of an historical survey, a theme, or a collection of major authors as examples.